-DATED: MAY 12, 2021
+DATED: JUNE 30, 2021

-The Assembly Judiciary Committee reports favorably Assembly Bill No. 5599.
+The Senate Judiciary Committee reports favorably Senate Bill No. 3916.

-This bill establishes a process for law enforcement to obtain an order of protection on behalf of a current or former judge upon report of an enumerated crime and the finding by law enforcement of a nexus between the crime, attempt to commit a crime or credible threat and the performance of the judge or former judge's public duties.
+This bill establishes a process for law enforcement to obtain an order of protection on behalf of a current or former judge upon report of an enumerated crime as listed in the bill, such as assault, terroristic threats, kidnapping, or harassment, and the finding by law enforcement of a nexus between the crime, attempt to commit a crime or credible threat and the performance of the judge or former judge's public duties.